mahmoudalbardan/Exercices-Classification-Ensemble-learning-Clustering/README.md

  - Try multiple values of k.
 For each value of k, for each cluster, plot the histogram of the Age, Sex and Salary.
 Inspect cluster centers using the `cluster_centers_` attribute of kmeans algorithm.
  - For each value of k, compute the silhouette score to evaluate your clustering algorithm `sklearn.metrics.silhouette_score`.
 Plot the silhouette scores for each value of k and choose the alue of k that achieves the best clustering (hint: it is the value that maximizes the silhouette score)
+- Use the DBSCAN algorithm, modify the paramters eps and min samples and compute the silhouette scores of each

 COURS
 -----